padmashri23/My_Repo/Python Level-1.md

 ![image](https://github.com/user-attachments/assets/e0d67334-ecce-4567-b889-37219737b191)

-### 4.program to check whether a number is divisible by 7 or not
+### 4.program to check whether a number is divisible by 7 or not:
 ```python
 num=int(input())
 if num%7==0: